ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 ## Q33 - Are the two files identical?

-**Answer:** Yes, diff returned nothing, so wget and curl pulled the same page.
+Yes, diff returned nothing, so wget and curl pulled the same page.

 ---

-## Part 11 - Package management and sudo
+## Part 11

 ## Q34 - Did sudo ask for a password?
 Whose password?